cogniscient-io/cogniscient/PoC/README.md

 # LLM-Enhanced Orchestration Demo

 This project demonstrates an LLM-enhanced orchestration system that can adaptively retry failed tasks and adjust parameters based on LLM evaluations.
+It also includes a chat interface that allows users to check website status through natural language commands.

 ## Features